← Back to Blog

 How to Get Traffic to Your SaaS: The 2026 Organic Growth Playbook

 TL;DR: Paid ads burn cash.
 Social media is a treadmill.
-The SaaS founders who build sustainable traffic rely on three organic channels: SEO-optimized content, AI engine visibility (GEO), and community distribution.
+The SaaS founders who build sustainable traffic rely on three organic channels: SEO-optimized content, AI engine visibility.
+According to Search Engine Journal, optimizing for AI engines is now a critical acquisition channel (GEO), and community distribution.
 This playbook covers the exact steps to go from 0 to 1,000 monthly visitors without spending a dollar on ads.

 Key Facts:

-• SEO content, GEO optimization, and Reddit community are the 3 compounding traffic channels
+• SEO content, following best practices from Google's SEO Starter Guide, GEO optimization, and Reddit community are the 3 compounding traffic channels

 • Consistent execution (1 post/week + GEO + community) delivers 500-1,000 monthly visitors within 3-4 months